 1: Follow-up Training (Four Days)

-Send a new member of your medical staff to attend training at Humane Alliance.
+Send a new member of your medical staff to attend training at ASPCA Spay/Neuter Alliance.
 They receive hands-on experience, as well as classes in anesthesia and CPR.

 Cost: None, other than the cost of travel for your employee and obtaining NC temporary licenses for veterinarians.